gboissinot/esgi-al-2023/hexagonal/step10/README.md

 ## Explanation

-- A Query extension point into the kernel is added
+- A Query extension point into the kernel is added, it is an interface
 - GetAccountBalanceUseCase is an input port
 - AccountBalanceQuery is a DTO
 - AccountBalanceQuery properties are validated with bean validation